salorh/data_bootcamp_final_project/README.md

 * Our data comes from [Pablo Freitas on Kaggle](https://www.kaggle.com/pablohfreitas/all-premier-league-matches-20102021)
 * The file "data_dictionary.txt", which explains the column descriptions in the .csv file, also comes from this source

-Thank you to Ben Zweig and Praxal Patel for instructing our section of ECON-UB.0232.
+Thank you to Ben Zweig and Praxal Patel for instructing my section of ECON-UB.0232.